 - Sneak cheery notes or small treats into your children’s mittens or coat pockets for them to discover.
-Then give them mini cards and treats that they do the same for friends, family and neighbors throughout the holidays
+Then give them some mini cards and treats so that they can do the same for friends, family and neighbors throughout the holidays.

 - Ask your kids to help you personalize gifts to friends and family by using a photo of them with the gift recipient as the gift tag.
 (Kids will have fun sorting through old photos to find the perfect pic.)

 - Make a little scrapbook together this year recalling the history of the ornaments on your tree.
 Take pictures of the most memorable ornaments and write a sentence or two about each one—like its significance, the year you received it, who gave it to you, and so on.
 Learn how to make an ornament book.

 - Ask school-age children to read a few pages from holiday stories every evening after dinner or at bedtime.
 Find some holiday book and movie classics to add to your bookshelf—they may become new family favorites!

 - Play a game!
 Put a variety of objects in a Christmas stocking.
 Each player gets a turn at digging into the stocking to feel what’s inside.
 No peeking!
 Whoever can name the most objects inside wins.
 Check out more fun games to play.

 - Ask kids to recall their best memories from previous holidays and share some of yours.
 If any of them can be re-created, make sure to add them to your holiday to-do list for this year—they’ll be easy traditions to maintain if they’re already family favorites.